openbikesensor/OpenBikeSensorFirmware/README.md

 * [LiFePo-Battery](https://www.akkuteile.de/lifepo-akkus/18650/a123-apr18650m-a1-1100mah-3-2v-3-3v-lifepo4-akku/a-1006861/)

 Li-Ion batteries are usually cheaper and have higher capacity at the same size.
 Lithium-Iron batteries are considered quite safe.
+NOTE: It looks like most people are prefering the Li-Ion variant now.
+So do we in the next couple of sensors being built for testing.

 Screws and nuts:
 * [1x M5x35](https://www.amazon.de/gp/product/B078TNC9H1)